-Modern life has made us more sedentary than ever before.
-Many of us spend hours sitting at desks, commuting in cars, and unwinding in front of screens, barely realising how little movement we get throughout the day.
+Modern life has made us more sedentary than ever before with many of us spend hours sitting at desks, commuting in cars, and unwinding in front of screens, barely realising how little movement we get throughout the day.
+In contrast, our ancestors were constantly on the move, whether they were walking, foraging, working, or performing physical tasks throughout the day.
+Their lifestyle required full-body engagement, and they naturally burned far more energy than the average person today.

 As a result, many of us struggle with a sluggish metabolism, low energy, and creeping weight gain.
 When people think about increasing their activity levels, they often assume it means spending hours in the gym or forcing themselves into long exercise routines that they don’t enjoy.